Neamar/KISS/readme.md

 Controlling the workflow is *SummonActivity*, intializing the UI, dispatching the query to the providers and ordering the results according to their relevance and user search history.

+### Adding new content sources
+This is clearly not as easy as it ought to be.